ChilliCream/graphql-workshop/docs/3-understanding-dataLoader.md

 1. Create a new class `SpeakerType` in the directory types with the following code:

     ```csharp
-    using System.Collections.Generic;
-    using System.Linq;
+    using ConferencePlanner2.Data;
-    using System.Threading;
+    using ConferencePlanner2.DataLoader;
-    using System.Threading.Tasks;
+    using ConferencePlanner2.Extensions;
     using Microsoft.EntityFrameworkCore;
-    using ConferencePlanner.GraphQL.Data;
-    using ConferencePlanner.GraphQL.DataLoader;
-    using HotChocolate;
-    using HotChocolate.Types;

     namespace ConferencePlanner.GraphQL.Types
     {